fetch4/GISS-GC/.dev/README.md

-# Developer utils
+# Developer Zone

-**CODE IN THIS SUBDIRECTORY IS NOT INTENDED FOR GENERAL USERS**
+**NOTE: CODE IN THIS SUBDIRECTORY IS NOT INTENDED FOR GENERAL USERS**

+## Developer utilities

-This directory contains three shell scripts that streamline the development process, as described in the following.
+The `.dev/utils` subdirectory contains three shell scripts that streamline the development process, as described in the following.

 The first one is the `setup.sh` script, which sets up your environment for building and running GISS-GC.
 This includes setting environment variables